zahera-abdalrahman/zahera-abdalrahman/README.md

  🔭 I’m currently working on expanding my programming knowledge across various languages and frameworks.

-💬 Ask me about my experience with Asp.net, Javascript and SQL
+💬 Ask me about my experience with Asp.net core, Javascript and SQL

 📫 How to reach me: